-Yes When the same note is played repeatedly, the

-previous note will be silenced before the next note is sounded, so that the notes do not overprevious note will not be silenced before the next note is sounded.
+- When the same note is played repeatedly, the Yes previous note will be silenced before the next note is sounded, so that the notes do not overlap. - When the same note is played repeatedly, the No previous note will not be silenced before the next note is sounded.